hyperledger-archives/indy-sdk/docs/message-families/README.md

 ### Workflow

-The Credential Exchange positive workflow is demonstrated on the following diagram:
+The Credential Presentation positive workflow is demonstrated on the following diagram:

 ![Workflow](credential-presentation-positive-flow.svg)